First featured in MEPCA Magazine, April 2019

-When benchmarking technologies that can produce precision metal parts, viable alternatives include photo etching, stamping, punching, and laser cutting.
-When looking at processing technologies that can mass produce smaller, thinner and more complex components at volume, this list is shortened, the only options being photo etching and stamping.
+When benchmarking technologies that can produce precision metal parts, viable alternatives include photo etching, stamping, punching and laser cutting.
+When looking at processing technologies that can mass produce smaller, thinner and more complex components at volume, this list is shortened, the options benchmarked being photo etching and stamping.

 Benchmarking photo chemical etching

 Photo etching produces stress-free, flat components by employing selective etching through a photoresist mask, and when compared with conventional production processes such as stamping, it has many inherent advantages.